michael1308/inventree-adv-sheet-labels/README.md

 The result might look something like this with color "lightgreen":

 ![Labels with lightgreen fill colo ](https://raw.githubusercontent.com/melektron/inventree-adv-sheet-label/main/images/fill_lightgreen.png)
-(White lines between rows are just rendering defects if my browser)
+(White lines between rows are just rendering defects of my browser)

 You can also combine this option with the border.